 Since the beginning of time, relationships have been seen to consist of two properties, Feminine and Masculine.

 It’s hard to pinpoint just exactly what each role entails but generally, when we look at history and the effects of hormones (Estrogen linked to Feminine and Testosterone linked to Masculine), it’s quite easy to detect.

 Masculine roles are usually strong, aggressive and more logical or analytical.
 Feminine roles, on the other hand, are generally more sensitive, nurturing and intuitive.

-For a healthy relationship to flourish, both gender roles need to be present to balance things out.
+Both gender roles in a relationship need to be present for a healthy relationship to flourish in order to balance things out.
 Now, note the terms ‘healthy relationship’ and ‘gender roles’.

 Sure, there are relationships that can survive with only one gender role present.
 However, they might not last long and could be interspersed with a lot of emotionally charged events.
 Though some might think of this as a good thing, in the long run, it might prove to be too mentally and emotionally exhausting.

 Healthy relationships do not suck the life out of you.
 They help you grow and be better, not burn you out every time you’re with your partner.